GifflarJS-Framework/core/README.md

 # Gifflar

-This is the Gifflar, a command line interface framework that allows you to define Solidity smart contracts creation via JavaScript.
-The Gifflar uses [Gifflar library](https://github.com/GifflarJS-Framework/gifflar-library) to allow smart contract development through javascript functions and JSON model.
+This is the Gifflar, a command line interface framework that allows you to define Solidity smart contracts creation via TypeScript.
+The Gifflar uses [Gifflar library](https://github.com/GifflarJS-Framework/gifflar-library) to allow smart contract development through TypeScript functions and JSON model.
 This enables you to develop systems able to create smart contracts on the fly based on different configurations.

-## Project Status
+# Project Status

 **In development**

 - Version: `alpha`.

-## Getting started
+# Getting started

-### Installation
+## Installation

-#### Node version
+### Node version

 - v14.XX.X

-#### Install Gifflar
+### Install Gifflar

 As Gifflar is yet in development phase, you must install it through `build` branch.
 Soon it will be available in `npm`.